HazyResearch/bootleg/docs/source/gettingstarted/entity_profile.rst

 .. note::

-    In our public ``entity_db`` provided to run Bootleg models, we also provide a few extra files.
-The first is ``alias2qids_unfiltered.json`` which provides our unfiltered, raw candidate mappings.
+    In our public ``entity_db`` provided to run Bootleg models, we also provide ``alias2qids_unfiltered.json`` which provides our unfiltered, raw candidate mappings.
 We filter noisy aliases before running mention extraction.
-We lastly provide ``type_vocab_to_wikidataqid.json`` in the ``wiki`` type system folder which maps our type names to their own Wikidata QIDs (all Wikidata types *are* QIDs).

 Given this metadata, you simply need to specify the types, relation mappings and correct folder structures in a Bootleg training `config <config.html>`_.
 Specifically, these are the config parameters that need to be set to be associated with an entity profile.